-The Directors have pleasure in presenting their report together with the audited financial statements of Pacific & Orient Insurance Co.
-Berhad ("the Company") for the financial year ended 30 September 2022.
+The Directors hereby present their report together with the audited financial statements of Pacific & Orient Insurance Co.
+Berhad ("the Company") for the financial year ended 30 September 2023.

 PRINCIPAL ACTIVITY

 The Company is principally engaged in the underwriting of all classes of general insurance business.